-- 1) Accidents – Acute trauma, such as bad falls & sports injuries that strain you joints and muscles
+- 1) Accidents – Acute trauma, such as bad falls & sports injuries that strain your joints and muscles

-- 2) Postural Stress – Sitting too long with poor posture, sitting with no support, & lifting improperly
+- 2) Postural Stress – Sitting too long with poor posture, sitting with no support, and lifting weights improperly

-- 3) Overstimulation – Strenuous exercise and sport activities, especially lifting weights
+- 3) Overstimulation – Strenuous exercise and sports activities — especially lifting weights

 If you are developing muscle knots frequently from lifting weights in your shoulders, neck, or upper, or middle back, the likely cause is a postural issue.
-For example, if you have rounded shoulders from sitting in a office, your back muscles are already overstretched because your shoulders are rounded forwards.
-When you complete some pull-ups, or rows, your muscle will be stretched even further when lowering the weight, then will forcibly contract when lifting the weight.
+For example, if you have rounded shoulders from sitting in an office, your back muscles are already overstretched because your shoulders are rounded forwards.
+When you complete some pull-ups or rows, your muscle will be stretched even further when lowering the weight, then, will forcibly contract when lifting the weight.
 This over-stretching combined with intense contractions can overstimulate your muscles causing those nasty muscle knots to form.